axinc-ai/ailia-models/pose_estimation/gast/README.md

 pip3 install filterpy
 ```

+And following dependencies is required for creating .mp4 file.

+- ffmpeg

 ## Usage
 Automatically downloads the onnx and prototxt files on the first run.
 It is necessary to be connected to the Internet while downloading.